By The Canvas Prints

 "The best advice I can give anyone for displaying artwork in your home is to have it be personal and meaningful.
 Galleries are my favorite way to display art by including not only photographs but items that bring back memories.
 As an example, create a gallery as a tribute to your grandmother.
 Include photos of her, young and old, framed favorite recipes (even if they are written on the back of envelopes and have stains on them), and if she wore pins, include those in a shadowbox.
 Have your art tell a story!"

 Andrewvia Andrew Allen

 "If you are hanging a number of pieces it's worth employing a specialist picture hanger.
 Yes, they do exist!
 And never, ever buy art just because it matches your colour scheme."

 Patrick Hamiltonvia Ask Patrick

 "I think people make two mistakes when purchasing or displaying art: they are shy when it comes to scale, so they often end up with an odd "middle ground" size of art that seems to just float aimlessly on a large expanse of wall... although an intentionally undersized piece, if it's colorful or textural or graphic or dimensional enough, can also be really effective, and totally hold its own.
 The other is undermatting...
 I like a wider mat on most pieces than people most often consider.
 Find a good framer, and build a relationship with them.
 And if budget allows, and you have several pieces to hang, you're doing an architectural grid, or are putting together a gallery wall, invest in some professional picture-hanging services.
 My favorite one here in New York City is iLevel.
 Worth every penny!
 I really love displaying art on colored walls.
 My trick is to pull one of the lesser-prevalent colors from the image and relate the wall color to that tone.
-I'm also still super in love with shaped and round canvases!"
+I'm also still super in love with shaped canvases!"